Best Outdoor Basketball Courts in the World

 At Chong Khneas village, residents also have built a floating basketball court, which has a single hoop and is completely enclosed by a wire fence.
 This protects the ball and players from falling into the lake while allowing for maximum airflow.

 Though the court may not be the most accessible, it deserves a spot on this list for its sheer imagination and coolness factor.

 Location: Munich, Germany

 Bottom Line: 3D Basketball Court

-Germans have been pushing the boundaries of design for a while, so it’s not surprising that one of the most unique basketball courts in the world is in the European country.
+Germans have been pushing the boundaries of design for a while, so it’s not surprising that one of the most unique basketball courts in the world is in this European country.

-Instead of having boring old painted lines, the court has slopes which curve around and connect the two baskets.
-People have complained about how it’s difficult to play basketball normally, but think about it: If you master playing basketball in what looks like an expressionist movie set, you can play basketball anywhere.
+Instead of having boring old painted lines, the court has slopes that curve around and connect the two baskets.
+People have complained about how it’s difficult to play basketball normally, but think about it: If you master playing basketball in what looks like an Expressionist movie set, you can play basketball anywhere.

 That’s true training.

 If you’ve ever been to Berlin, you know one thing is true about the city: It likes to be different.
 Appropriately, this court is in a park that was built on top of an old railroad.
 Rather than being put off by the industrial aesthetic, the people of Berlin love coming here to walk, picnic and, of course, play basketball.

 The courts at the park are large and perfect for friendly games.
 There’s a nearby beer garden where you can get postgame drinks.